RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA Exam 1 reattempt 2.md

     - (d) 16
     - (e) None of these

+<div style="page-break-after: always;"></div>

 ## Problem Group 1

 Do EXACTLY ONE of the following problems.
 If you do the first one, you need to do both parts.
 Turning in work on both problems will result in the entire group being discarded. **Do not merely give an answer, or just the setup for a calculation followed by an answer, but a complete explanation for your approach, in clear English written in complete sentences that explains why your solution is correct.** Any solution that is not accompanied by such an explanation will not be considered a successful attempt.

-1. Convert the number 483726 from base 10 to base 36 (sexagesimal) using the base conversion algorithm.
+1. Convert the number 483726 from base 10 to base 36 using the base conversion algorithm.
 For symbols, use ordinary 0-9 for zero through nine, then lower case letters a through z for 10 through 35.
-2. Using the “repeated squaring” algorithm from Application/Analysis Homework 2, find the last two digits of the number 7^{89} .
+2. Using the “repeated squaring” algorithm from Application/Analysis Homework 2, find the last two digits of the number $7^{89}$ .
 The number 89 in binary form is 1011001.

+<div style="page-break-after: always;"></div>

 ## Problem Group 2